Is ChatGPT a Biomedical Expert? -- Exploring the Zero-Shot Performance of Current GPT Models in Biomedical Tasks: Results

 \subsection{Task 11 B Phase A}

-We participated with 4 systems in Task 11 B Phase B, the systems names and their properties are listed as follows: \begin{itemize} \item \emph{UR-gpt4-zero-ret} corresponds to GPT-4 grounded with snippets. \item \emph{UR-gpt3.5-turbo-zero} corresponds to GPT-3.5-turbo grounded with snippets. \item \emph{UR-gpt4-simple} corresponds to GTP-4 answering directly without reading snippets. \item \emph{UR-gpt3.5-t-simple} corresponds to GPT-3.5-turbo answering directly without reading snippets. \end{itemize}
+We participated with 4 systems in Task 11 B Phase B, the systems' names and their properties are listed as follows: \begin{itemize} \item \emph{UR-gpt4-zero-ret} corresponds to GPT-4 grounded with snippets. \item \emph{UR-gpt3.5-turbo-zero} corresponds to GPT-3.5-turbo grounded with snippets. \item \emph{UR-gpt4-simple} corresponds to GTP-4 answering directly without reading snippets. \item \emph{UR-gpt3.5-t-simple} corresponds to GPT-3.5-turbo answering directly without reading snippets. \end{itemize}

-We were not able to complete all runs in batch 1 and 2, that is why some results are missing.
+We were not able to complete all runs in batches 1 and 2, which is why some results are missing.
 We report the results for each answer format (Yes/No, Factoid, List) separately in the following tables.
+For readability, we again only included the results of our systems and the top-performing systems, the full result tables are publicly available on the BioASQ website\footnote{http://participants-area.bioasq.org/results/11b/phaseB/}.

-In the Yes/No question format, GPT-4 outperformed GPT-3.5-turbo in both the grounded and ungrounded setting.
-For batches 1 and 3 the ungrounded GPT-4 system \emph{UR-gpt4-simple} even outperformed the grounded variant of GPT-3.5-turbo \emph{UR-gpt3.5-turbo-zero} as can be seen in table \ref{tab:phaseBYesNoBatches}.
+In the Yes/No question format, our results indicate that GPT-4 surpasses GPT-3.5-turbo in both the grounded and ungrounded settings.
+For batches 1 and 3, the ungrounded GPT-4 system \emph{UR-gpt4-simple} even showed a tendency to perform better than the grounded variant of GPT-3.5-turbo \emph{UR-gpt3.5-turbo-zero} as can be seen in Table \ref{tab:phaseBYesNoBatches}.

-In the Factoid question format, both grounded GPT-4 and grounded GPT-3.5-turbo achieved an MRR score of 0.5789 taking first and second place while outperforming all other systems.
-In the remaining batches GPT-3.5-turbo stayed consistently in the top 6 systems while GPT-4 only reached 11th and 13th place in batch 3 and 4.
-This mixed performance comparison between GPT-3.5-turbo and GPT-4 was also observed in the List question format, where GPT-3.5-turbo achieved 1st place in batch 2 but was behind GPT-4 in Batch 3 and 4.
+In the Factoid question format, both grounded GPT-4 and grounded GPT-3.5-turbo achieved an MRR score of 0.5789 taking first and second place over all other systems.
+In the remaining batches, GPT-3.5-turbo stayed consistently in the top 6 systems, while GPT-4 only reached 11th and 13th place in batches 3 and 4.
+This mixed performance comparison between GPT-3.5-turbo and GPT-4 was also observed in the List question format, where GPT-3.5-turbo achieved 1st place in batch 2 but was behind GPT-4 in batches 3 and 4.
+The results for the Factoid question format are shown in Table \ref{tab:phaseBFactoidBatches} and the results for the List question format are shown in Table \ref{tab:phaseBListBatches}.

 While GPT-4 seems to perform consistently better than GPT-3.5-turbo in the Yes/No question format, there is no clear winner in the more extractive Factoid and List formats.